-Ankylosing spondylitis (AS) is three times more common in males than in females.
+Ankylosing spondylitis (AS) is two to three times more common in males than in females.
 It is usually diagnosed in young adults between the ages of 20 and 30 years.

 The disease can be more common in certain families.
 For example, a person's risk of developing AS increases if a first-degree relative (parent, sibling, or child) has AS.
 The presence of a gene called human leukocyte antigen (HLA)-B27 may also increase the risk of developing AS.